IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/site/src/documentation/4. tutorials-and-examples/index.md

 - [How to configure the NavKit2 API key](/indigo/documentation/tutorials-and-examples/setup/configure-the-navkit2-api-key)

-  This guide explains how to configure your IndiGO project to work with the NavKit2 API key you have received from TomTom.
+  This guide explains how to configure your IndiGO project to work with the NavKit2 API Key you have received from TomTom.

 ## Basics